nanos-world/docs/versioned_docs/version-latest/core-concepts/packages/packages-guide.md

 ### `loading-screen`

 Loading Screen is a special Package which will be loaded during player's loading screen.
+They are defined in the `loading_screen` entry of Config.toml.

 It must have an `index.html` in the root.
 Please refer to [Loading Screen](/core-concepts/packages/loading-screen.md) for more information.